 MISTAKE 5 – Opting Not to Learn

 Modern hydroponic systems have been around since the early 20th century, and in that time a lot of information and guidance has been made available.
 College courses are taught on it.
 Hundreds of books are available.
-You can even find a lot hydroponic growing information here on Safer® Brand with our How To section and regular updates in our Articles section.
+You can even find a lot hydroponic growing information here on the Safer® Brand with regular updates in our Articles section.

 In short, don’t go it alone!
 Read up and make a plan for your hydroponic garden.
 Talk to other hydroponic gardeners and share ideas.
 The more you know before setting up your garden, the better off you’ll be by the time you’re ready to harvest.